🔄

 5. Someone hacked my Facebook account (now my FB ad account is disabled).

-If yes, Facebook or now known as Meta, has likely disabled your account, and you fall into one of the problem categories listed above.
+If yes, Facebook, now known as Meta, has likely disabled your account, and you fall into one of the problem categories listed above.
 Let's see how to get your Facebook or Facebook Ad account back ASAP!

 We have seen all of these problems before.
-Reading this article, you may find a solution for your Facebook account is disabled, hacked or suspended.
-Just make sure to take action as soon as possible and you will recover the disabled Facebook ad account!
+Reading this article, you may find a solution for your Facebook account that is disabled, hacked, or suspended.
+Just make sure to take action as soon as possible, and you will recover the disabled Facebook ad account!

 In this tutorial, you’ll find out why Facebook may suspend your ads and show you how to activate a disabled Facebook ad account as fast as possible!